scalawithcats/scala-with-cats/src/pages/case-studies/validation/kleisli.md

-In this design `Predicate` uses `Validated` internally---where it is joining together predicates using `and` and `or`---but exposes `Xor` externally so results can be sequenced.
+In this design `Predicate` uses `Validated` internally---where it is joining together predicates using `and` and `or`---but exposes `Either` externally so results can be sequenced.

 Implement this.